ginogeorgiev/Unity-Prototyping-Toolkit/docs/Q2 Quick Start Guide.md

 }
 ```

+With the player health controller and damage events set up, your game prototype is becoming more interactive and engaging.
+In the next section, we'll delve into enemy spawning and interactions to further enhance the game loop.

+---
 ##### 3. Enemies and EnemySpawner

-- for the enemies we copy the model and collider of the player and create a new prefab with new material colors
+For the enemies we copy the model and collider of the player and create a new prefab with new material colors
 - we create some [[Variables]] for the enemy like movementSpeed and damage
 - and we let the enemies walk towards and pass the player in its Update method
 - we also need the initialPlayerPosition for that
 	- we can do this by adding the Player Transform to the GameData on the players Awake and access it in the enemies OnEnable
 	  (this way enemies will not directly reference the player)

-- now lets create the EnemySpawner which will sit inside the player
+Now lets create the EnemySpawner which will sit inside the player
 - for that we create some new [[Variables]] like spawnRadius, deSpawnRadius and spawnRate
 	-  deSpawnRadius should be bigger than spawnRadius
 - than we create enemies at a random position based on the spawnRadius during a coroutine based on the spawnRate
 - we add a collider that will handle the despawning in OnTriggerExit
 - **important:** since the spawner is part of the player it also needs to have the "Player" tag

-And that is it for the basic loop, the game is now playable.
+*And that is it for the basic loop, the game is now playable.*

 ---
 ## Lets add more

 ##### 1. A skill to deal damage to enemies with UI feedback

--  for this we create a new prefab that sits inside the player
+For this we create a new prefab that sits inside the player
 - it need a Rigidbody (because it handles its own collisions with the enemies) and the "Player" tag so that it does not collide with the player
 - it needs a collider in a child and some sort of visual in our case its a sprite on the ground
 	- the collider will destroy enemies in OnTriggerEnter
 - we also need a new inputAction to use the skill, so it needs to be added to the InputActionMap
 - and we add some [[Variables]] to the GameData for settings like coolDown and curCoolDown
 It could look like this:
 ```csharp
 public class DamageSkillController : MonoBehaviour